xyphro/I3CBlaster/README.md

   A powerful feature here is, that it has an autoidentification scheme to detect the COM port number automatically.
 No need to struggle with which of your 20 COM ports is from the I3CBlaster device :smiley:
 * Need I3C in your on RP2040 C projects?
 Also possible, just integrate the i3c_hl module and you are good to go!

-Although I have a HDR-DDR implementation running it already is not yet fully tested and so far SDR mode (12.5MBit/s) and the mandatory open drain is supported.
+Although I have already a HDR-DDR mode implementation running it is not yet fully tested and so far SDR mode (12.5MBit/s) and the mandatory open drain is supported.

 ![](https://raw.githubusercontent.com/xyphro/I3CBlaster/master/pictures/Puttysession.png)